JoaoS-Dev/Stanford-Code_In_Place-Final-Project-2024/README.md

 The **URL Image Alt Text Checker** application helps users analyze the accessibility of a webpage by checking if images have descriptive alt text.
-The concept behind the application is to raise awareness and promote web accessibility by helping developers identify and address missing alt text for images, ultimately improving the user experience for visually impaired individuals and thus promote best pratice guidelines.
+The concept behind the application is to raise awareness and promote web accessibility by helping developers identify and address missing alt text for images, ultimately improving the user experience for visually impaired individuals and thus promote best practice guidelines.
 The idea originated after participating in a webinar event named "Panel: Accessibility in Tech & Education", promoted by Code in Place.

 ---